What is provided

 On acquisition services

-Once a direction has taken form, the practical work begins in earnest.
+Once a direction has taken form, the practical work begins in earnest in collaboration with Horus Re Agency.

 An itinerary is composed, shaped by the client’s own rhythm — whether contemplative or concentrated — and translated into a sequence of confirmed appointments.
 Each visit must first be rendered real: properties must be verified, sellers reached, availability ensured, and logistics arranged in a manner both coherent and manageable.
 Language, often a hidden obstacle, is rendered invisible.
 The coordination, communication, and calibration of schedules — across agencies, owners, and territories — is not improvised, but conducted with method and foresight.